cybruGhost/Cubic-Music/README.md

 ## ⚠️ Disclaimer

 This project is **not affiliated with, endorsed by, or sponsored by YouTube, Google LLC, or their affiliates**.
-All trademarks and intellectual property belong to their respective owners.
+All trademarks and intellectual property belong to their respective owners..

 ---